If you’re curious to learn about the Siamese cat’s personality, stick around.

 A Siamese cat can be quite clingy too, so it will constantly desire human companionship.
 (That means you!)

-They usually like to be the center of attention and, in fact, lack of attention may lead to depression for this affectionate breed.
+They usually like to be the center of attention, and, in fact, a lack of attention may lead to depression for this affectionate breed.

 Siamese Cat Breed Health and Care

 Having a Siamese cat in your family means having another family member to care for.

 When well taken care of, their long life spans can last up to twenty years!

 Although generally healthy pets, Siamese cats may suffer from certain health issues.
 Amyloidosis, which is a disease of the liver, is something to watch out for in Siamese cats.

 Periodontal disease, otherwise known as gum disease, is also common in Siamese cats.

 Siamese cats are also known to be predisposed to a number of diseases as they age as compared to ordinary household cats, owing to the fact that they have a very limited gene pool, which makes them prone to hereditary conditions.

 Examples of these are asthma as well as eye conditions such as progressive retinal atrophy, which may lead to loss of vision.